ombima452/pwd-locker/README.md

 # DESCRIPTION

 Password Lock is a terminal-based python application.
-It is an amazing application that will help us manage our passwords and even generate new passwords for us.
 You can store your existing account login details and also generate new login details with Password Lock.